Ya'akov Katz (politician born 1951): Biography

 Ya'akov ("Ketzele") Katz was born in Jerusalem.
-He is a fifth-generation Israeli through his mother, while his father was an immigrant from Poland who came to Palestine in the 1930s.
+He is a fifth-generation Israeli through his mother, while his father was an immigrant from Poland who made aliyah to the Land of Israel (then under British control) in the 1930s.
 Katz graduated from the Bnei Akiva Yeshiva High School "Kfar Haroeh", and went on to study in Yeshivat Mercaz HaRav in Jerusalem.

 In 1970, he enlisted in the IDF and volunteered to serve in Sayeret Shaked.
 He served under then OC Southern Command General Ariel Sharon in the 1971 campaign in Gaza.
 In 1972, he completed his officers' course with distinction, and commanded his own commando unit in Sayeret Shaked.

 In the Yom Kippur War in 1973, Katz served in a group of twelve reservists under the command of Amatzia Chen who carried out operations within the division of Ariel Sharon.
 On the eighth day of the war, the force set out to locate Egyptian forces that had landed in helicopters in the deployment area to cross the Suez Canal.
 Katz suffered a serious injury to his left thigh as a result of the impact of an RPG rocket on his APC, and was severely wounded.

 It was during that period that he met his future wife Tami, a sociology student at Bar-Ilan University, who had volunteered to work in Beilinson Hospital helping nurse the worst wounded.

 Akiva Margaliot released a CD called "Aseh" containing songs with musical arrangements composed by Katz.

 Katz is married with seven children.